friesandmayo/THRANK-Thesis/README.md

 # THRANK-Thesis

 ## TLDR
-There is only one mod file to run the baseline model as well as the sensitivity analyses.
-This file contains the baseline parameter calibration values.
+There is only one mod file to run the baseline perfect foresight model and the sensitivity analyses, including the tiered remuneration extension.
+There is another mod file for the stochastic simulations model.
+As for the optimal varpi analysis, the mod file is the same as the baseline but the matlab code is different.

-In order to run the models, use the "matlab_run.m" Matlab script.
+In order to run the models, use the "model_run.m", "model_irf_run.m", and "welfare_maxxing.m" Matlab scripts.
-This script has two selectable options.
+The model run scripts have two selectable options.
 * run_sensitivity:
   + true: Runs a loop over the baseline model file which changes one parameter at a time
   + false: Only runs the baseline model
+* run_joint_scenario:
+  + true: Runs a loop over the baseline model file which changes multiple parameters at a time
+  + false: Only runs the baseline model
 * show_graphs:
   + true: Matlab will display each graph as is printed.
 This is mainly useful for running quick tests
   + false: Does not display the graphs as they run, but still saves them as pdfs.
-This script also contains the alternate parameter calibrations which one can edit to run sensitivity analysis for whichever value of a parameter one needs.
+This script also contains the alternate parameter calibrations which one can edit to run sensitivity analysis for whichever parameter values.

 ## Structure